 Ventas' strategy allows it to consider a range of opportunities across property type, leasing model, and means of external growth, each of which may be more or less attractive at any point in the commercial real estate cycle.

-Ventas estimates that just 10% or so of the $1 trillion or greater health-care real estate market is in REITs' hands, providing robust external growth potential.
+Ventas estimates that less than 15% of the $1 trillion or greater health-care real estate market is in REITs' hands, providing robust external growth potential.

 Ventas enjoys favorable industry tailwinds, including a growing and aging population and regulatory changes that are set to expand the pool of potential participants in the health-care system.
 Read more

 Health-care inflation has run at a rate roughly 2.5 times general levels of inflation in the economy, which is unsustainable.
 As health-care inflation is reined in, rent growth at Ventas' facilities will slow.

 If market rents fail to increase at the inflation-plus escalation rates generally embedded in Ventas' leases, tenants will push for lower rents upon lease expiration.

 Ventas paid high prices to roughly triple its balance sheet since 2010.
 It's unclear whether this rapid growth will pay off for shareholders over the long term.
 Read more

 We are upgrading our stewardship rating for Ventas to exemplary from standard.
 Ventas management has often pushed the envelope within its sector and it has created massive value for shareholders over time, supported by a dividend-growth rate that dwarfs Read more

 Recently, Ventas owned nearly 1,500 health-care properties, including senior housing communities (55% of NOI), skilled nursing facilities (18%), medical office buildings Read more

 Friday Five: Big Deal Week a Mixed Bag for Investors Watch more